 You will need to optimize specific transfection conditions to achieve the desired transfection efficiencies.
 Important parameters to consider are the charge ratio of cationic lipid transfection reagent to DNA, amount of transfected nucleic acid, length of time cells are exposed to the transfection reagent and presence or absence of serum.
 Reporter genes are useful to determine optimal conditions.
 The transfection efficiency achieved using any transfection reagents varies depending on the cell type being transfected and transfection conditions used.

-Charge Ratio of Cationic Transfection Reagent to DNA
+Charge Ratio of Cationic Transfection Reagent to Nucleic Acid

-The amount of positive charge contributed by the cationic lipid component of the transfection reagent should equal or exceed the amount of negative charge contributed by the phosphates on the DNA backbone, resulting in a net neutral or positive charge on the multilamellar vesicles associating with the DNA.
+The amount of positive charge contributed by the cationic lipid component of the transfection reagent should equal or exceed the amount of negative charge contributed by the phosphates on the DNA or RNA backbone, resulting in a net neutral or positive charge on the multilamellar vesicles associating with the DNA or RNA.
 Optimization of the lipid:DNA ratio is particularly important if the culture medium contains serum (Chan et al. 2014; Tranchant et al. 2004).

 Table 2.
-Suggested DNA Amounts to Use for Optimization.
+Suggested Nucleic Amounts to Use for Optimization.

 ||Culture Dish Size